NAWCA Standard Grants

 - Benefits for over 10 years – 4 possible points

-- Significance to long-term conservation – 3 possible points
+- Significance to long-term conservation and climate change – 3 possible points

 Endangered Species and Other Wetland-dependent Fish and Wildlife – 10 points maximum